prody/ProDy/doc/tutorials/template/index.rst

-.. _short-title:
+.. _REFERENCE:

+.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`

 *******************************************************************************
-Tutorial Title
+TITLE
 *******************************************************************************

-..
-Add .rst files to `toctree` in the order that you want them
+.. add .rst files to `toctree` in the order that you want them

 .. toctree::
    :glob: